hashmihammad/number-guessing-game/README.md

 Enter your guess: 65
 Your guess is too low.
 Enter your guess: 87
+Very close!
+Try a slightly higher number.
+Enter your guess: 90
+Very close!
+Try a slightly higher number.
+Enter your guess: 98
 You are near!
 Try a lower number.
-Enter your guess: 80
+Enter your guess: 95
 Very close!
 Try a slightly lower number.
-Enter your guess: 78
+Enter your guess: 93
 Very close!
 Try a slightly lower number.
+Enter your guess: 92
+Very close!
+Try a slightly lower number.
-Enter your guess: 77
+Enter your guess: 91
 Congratulations!
-You guessed it right in 5 attempts.
+You guessed it right in 8 attempts.
 ```

 ---